 Refrigerated trailers are available as single deck trailers and double deck trailers (also known as double decker trailers), the latter often with a ‘step-frame’ design, which together with the increased height, enables additional cargo to be carried.
 Double deck trailers can have their ‘second’ deck as a fixed deck or as a lifting deck that can be lowered and raised to load and un-load the cargo.

-Refrigerated trailers are manufactured in the UK by Gray & Adams and Cartwright.
-Overseas manufacturers such as Schmitz Cargobull and Krone also offer a refrigerated range of trailers.
+Refrigerated trailers are manufactured in the UK by Gray & Adams.
+Overseas manufacturers such as Schmitz Cargobull, Krone, Chereau and SOR also offer a refrigerated range of trailers.

 TIP's fleet is equipped with both Thermo King and Carrier refrigerator units.